Chesterton Community College

-Chesterton Community College is a coeducational secondary school with academy status, located in Chesterton, Cambridge, in the county of Cambridgeshire, England.
+Chesterton Community College is a co-educational comprehensive secondary school and sixth form with academy status, located in the suburb of Chesterton in Cambridge, England.
 It was established in 1935 as two separate schools for boys and girls, which merged in 1974 to form a mixed comprehensive school and adult centre.
-Chesterton was granted Community College status in 1983, and became an academy in 2011.
+Chesterton was granted community college status in 1983, became an academy in 2011 and opened a sixth form in 2022.

 Background

-Chesterton Community College is a state non-selective mixed school for pupils aged 11 to 16.
+Chesterton Community College is a state non-selective mixed school for pupils aged 11 to 18.
 Over 90 languages are spoken by Chesterton pupils and over 25% of pupils come from homes where English is not the first language.
 The staff comprises over 50 teachers, 60 community tutors and 50 support staff.
 The college received the Investors in People Award in July 1999.
 The college provides a range of community education to the county, with over 3000 members of the local community using the site each week.

 At the last Ofsted inspection on 7 July 2017, Chesterton received '1' (Outstanding) mark in all areas of its standards.

 In 2003, the UK television channel Five produced a 13-part television series called Stepping Up, which featured a range of Year 7 pupils at Chesterton Community College, to monitor their transition from primary to secondary education.
 'Stepping Up' was broadcast on Five in the spring of 2004, and repeated in full on Teacher's TV at the end of 2007.